JimLynx/CI-MS1-Explore-Ireland/README.md

 ---

-**TO COMPLETE---->** (links to any **wireframes, mockups, diagrams**

----

 #### 5. Surface

 I've decided on a relaxed, yet exciting visual experience reflecting nature and peacefulness coupled with exhilaration of more extreme 4x4 routes and breath-taking views.

 > ###### Colours
 >
-> Neutral soft-tones, reflecting the environment, inviting the User 'outdoors'. including browns and greens in soft tones while maintaining contrast with text on white background.
+> Neutral earth-tones, reflecting the environment, inviting the User 'outdoors'.
+> - I've chosen 2 primary greens for backgrounds (#eef4db) and headings (#425012).
+> - For body text, I've used a combination of a dark grey (#242424) and off-white (#fafafa), maintaining strong, balanced contrasts.
 >
 > ###### Typography
 >
-> "Varela Round" font (with fall-back font of Verdana) for main headings.
+> - "Varela Round" font (with fall-back font of Verdana) for main headings.
+This font was specifically chosen for its rounded edges, which relate to natural curves in nature.
-> "Cabin" font (with fall-back font of Sans-Serif) for body content.
+> - "Cabin" font (with fall-back font of Sans-Serif) for body content.
 >
 > ###### Images
 >